Hypergraph Simplification: Linking the Path-sum Approach to the ZH-calculus: Translating path-sums into ZH-diagrams

 \begin{definition} Let $G=(V,E)$ be a simple graph and $\{u,v\}\in E$ a connected pair of vertices.
 The {\em pivot of $G$ along the edge $uv$} is the graph $G\star u\star v \star u$. \end{definition} Whereas local complementation complements the connectivity of the neighbours of a vertex, a pivot along $uv$ complements the connectivity between three groups of vertices: those connected to $u$ and not to $v$, those connected to $v$ but not to $u$, and those connected to both $u$ and $v$.

-In the ZX-calculus, pivoting is implemented by the bialgebra rule between the Z- and X-spider.
-In fact, an application of the bialgebra rule to two connected spiders $u$ and $v$ can be seen as a pivot along $uv$ followed by a deletion of the vertices $u$ and $v$.
+In the ZX-calculus, pivoting on a graph-like diagram can be proven using the bialgebra rule between the Z- and X-spider~\cite{DP3}.
+The version we are interested in is where we pivot on two connected spiders $u$ and $v$ followed by the deletion of these same vertices.
 This can be represented particularly elegantly using !-boxes:

-\begin{proposition} The following pivoting rule holds in the ZH-calculus for any $n,m\in \N$.
+\begin{proposition} \cite{DKPW19} The following pivoting rule holds in the ZH-calculus for any $n,m\in \N$.

 \end{proposition} This is indeed a pivot (followed by vertex deletions) as every vertex (spider) connected to the left pivoted vertex becomes connected via a 2-ary H-box to every neighbour of the right pivoted vertex.
 The reason we only distinguish two groups of vertices, instead of three, is because spiders that are connected to both the vertices also belong to both !-boxes, and hence also get the appropriate connectivity.
-Since these vertices belong to both !-boxes, they furthermore get connected to \emph{themselves}, a connection that can simplified to a simple phase: \ctikzfig{self-loop-removal}
+Since these vertices belong to both !-boxes, they furthermore get connected to \emph{themselves}, a connection that can be simplified to a simple phase: \ctikzfig{self-loop-removal}

 By allowing each H-box in Proposition~\ref{prop:pivot} to have arbitrary arity, we can generalise the above rule to a \emph{hyper-pivot} followed by two vertex deletions.

 \begin{proposition} The following hyper-pivot rule holds in the ZH-calculus for any $n,m\in \N$. \beq\tag{RHP} \tikzfig{regularHyperPivot} \eeq \end{proposition} We see that Proposition~\ref{prop:hyper-pivot} is a special case of Theorem~\ref{thm:fhp} where all the $\alpha_j$ are equal to $\pi$ (which corresponds to $R$ being a Boolean polynomial in [HH]).
 To prove Theorem~\ref{thm:fhp} we combine the hyper-pivot rule with the Fourier transform of Proposition~\ref{prop:fourier-transform}, hence the name.
 The proofs of Theorem~\ref{thm:fhp} and Proposition~\ref{prop:hyper-pivot} are given in Appendix~\ref{sec:proofs}.